 The Department of English and Foreign Languages offers five distinct minors.

-Either as an integrated part of the traditional English major, or as a stand-alone concentration with any other field of study, the Minor in Creative Writing offers students a sustained basis for cultivating their writing as an art form.
-Through a balanced mix of workshops and seminars, students in the minor will explore the theory and practice of creative writing in order to foster imagination in all their written efforts.
-Creative writing students often have the chance to participate as contributors and editors of UM’s creative arts journal, The Tower, and to attend readings and discussions from local and nationally-known writers.
+As an integrated part of the traditional English major or as a stand-alone concentration with any other field of study, UM’s minor in Creative Writing offers students a sustained basis for cultivating their writing as an art form.
+Through a mix of workshops and seminars, students in the minor will explore the theory and practice of creative writing in order to foster imagination in all their written efforts.
+Some courses focus on multiple genres, while others focus on a single genre (poetry, fiction, or creative nonfiction).

 ENG 261 – Introduction to Creative Writing (3 hrs.)